More-Wrong/Factorio-True-Nukes/README.md

 ### Performance
 To allow the game to load in the relevant map areas and apply damage, the larger weapons can freeze the game for some time when they hit (as the initial damage is applied), and cause slow down for a period afterwards while the blast-wave propagates.
-The atomic cannon shell is quick enough that it can be fired at full rate, even with fire rate upgrades.
+ - The atomic cannon shell is quick enough that it can be fired at full rate, even with fire rate upgrades.
-The atomic bomb causes some slow down, but less than 1s of wait, and little slowness afterwards.
+ - The atomic bomb causes some slow down, but less than 1s of wait, and little slowness afterwards.
-The small atomic artillery shell causes ~2s of freeze, less if the area is explored, and ~10s of slowness afterwards.
+ - The small atomic artillery shell causes ~2s of freeze, less if the area is explored, and ~10s of slowness afterwards.
-The atomic artillery shell causes ~10s of freeze, less if the area is explored, and ~40s of slowness afterwards.
+ - The atomic artillery shell causes ~10s of freeze, less if the area is explored, and ~40s of slowness afterwards.
-The hiroshima atomic artillery shell causes ~15s of freeze, less if the area is explored, and ~5 minutes of slowness afterwards.
+ - The hiroshima atomic artillery shell causes ~15s of freeze, less if the area is explored, and ~5 minutes of slowness afterwards.
-The 100kt atomic artillery shell causes a minute or two of freeze, less if the area is explored, and ~40 minutes of slowness afterwards.
+ - The 100kt atomic artillery shell causes a minute or two of freeze, less if the area is explored, and ~40 minutes of slowness afterwards.

 These numbers get substantially worse in high density areas, such as the inside of a factory, although the freeze time reduces in explored areas.
 I had originally implemented entities sheltering one another from the blast, and had debris flying off of destroyed entities, but this made little difference to the outcome, and slowed it down, so the feature was removed.

+If the mod runs very slow, or crashes from lack of memory, a few mod settings can be used to help:
+ - Enable nuclear weapons causing large numbers of short lived fires: unsetting this saves a lot of memory for the small to mid sized weapons (it is regarded as off for the 15kt and 100kt)
+ - All the Fire reduction settings can be increased, and are applied separately to the 100kt, the 15kt and the 1000 and 500 ton, this reduces memory usage, in exchange for not looking as good.
+ - All the Blast reduction settings can be increased, and are applied separately to the 100kt and the 15kt, this stops the blast wave early, making the end more pronounced, but significantly reducing time to run.

+Other than this, I can only recommend reducing other settings in Factorio to free up memory, if out of memory is the issue, or not detonating larger nukes, the 500t is usually enough for most things, and can normally be fired without too many consequences.

 ### General
 The artillery shells should not be used with auto-fire, but there does not seem to be an obvious way to disable it, so would advise using a normal artillery shells first to clear out nearby enemies, and then switch to the nuclear shells for remote targets.
 Fortunately it takes very few nuclear shells to go a very long way.